bramratz/BINF6410-assignment-2/README.md

 # FaQ2Var
 ## About

-FaQ2Var (fastq to variant calling) is a pipeline designed to be used with fastq type files containing genomic information which returns a variant calling formart (VCF) file.
+FaQ2Var (fastq to variant calling) is a pipeline designed to be used with fastq type files containing genomic information which returns a variant calling format (VCF) file.
 However, the following intermediary file types may be used as well:

 * .FASTQ
 * .BAM
 * .SAM

-The output of the pipeline is a .VCF file extension which contains a genotype information.
-At the moemnt the program allows users to jump into various points of the pipeline using processed files such as `.BAM` and `.SAM`.
+The output of the pipeline is a .VCF file extension which contains genotype information.
+Checkpoints are used in the program allowing users to jump into various points of the pipeline using processed files such as `.BAM` and `.SAM`.

 ## Requirements